sanderman155/num_methods/Practical works/hw3/README.md

 **Lagrange interpolation**

-this graph shows the discrepancy between my implementation of Lagrange interpolation and the library __scipy.interpolate.Lagrange__
+this graph shows the discrepancy between my implementation of Lagrange interpolation and the library __scipy.interpolate.Lagrange__.
+As you can see, my program has an error of __10^-9__

 ![alt text](graphics/lagrange_interpolation.png)